microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	};
 }
 ```
 * error: code and message set in case an exception happens during the diagnostic request.
 A server is also allowed to return an error with code `ServerCancelled` indicating that the server can't compute the result right now.
-A server can return a `DiagnosticServerCancellationData` data to indicate whether the client should re-trigger the request.
-If no data is provided it defaults to `{ retriggerRequest: true }`:
+A server can return a `DiagnosticServerCancellationData` to indicate whether the client should re-trigger the request.
+If no data is provided, it defaults to `{ retriggerRequest: true }`:

 <div class="anchorHolder"><a href="#diagnosticServerCancellationData" name="diagnosticServerCancellationData" class="linkableAnchor"></a></div>